 Herbert Trackman Planetarium

 Dedicated to continuing its tradition of outstanding astronomical instruction and entertainment since 1973!
-The Trackman Planetarium features a 30' diameter dome and a state-of-the-art OmniStar Digital Projection system.
+The Trackman Planetarium features a 30' diameter dome and a state-of-the-art digital projection system.
 Planetarium shows include interactive sky tours exploring constellations and planets, followed by a stellar full dome production.

-As Summer endures, the night sky comes alive with celestial marvels, dazzling constellations, and planetary pairings.
+As Summer endures, the night sky comes alive with celestial marvels, dazzling constellations, planetary pairings, and a magnificent meteor shower!
 Discover it all at the Trackman Planetarium, where you can explore the universe, unlock cosmic curiosities, and experience the wonders of the stars.
 Come see what’s shining above JJC - Your journey through the cosmos begins here.

 Planetarium shows are free to attend.
 All ages welcome!